thingsboard/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ![image](/images/user-guide/integrations/ttn/tb-converter.png)

-##### Thingsboard Downlink Data Converter
+##### ThingsBoard Downlink Data Converter
-For sending Downlink messages from the Thingsboard to the device inside TTN, we need to define downlink Converter.
+To send Downlink messages from ThingsBoard to the device inside TTN, we need to define a downlink data Converter.

-In general, output from Downlink converter should have the following structure:
+In general, the output from the downlink data converter should have the following structure:

 {% highlight json %}
 {
     "contentType": "JSON",